Nom-nom-hub/next-lite-main/README.md

 npm run dev
 ```

-Visit http://localhost:3000 to see your app.
+Visit http://localhost:3000 to see your app in action!

-## Project Structure
+## Project Structure 📂

 ```
 my-app/